Layan002/Electronics--Task4-LED-Matrix-for-mouth-of-robot/README.md

 # Breaking down the problem
-I will start with a simple code to understand the functionality of the led matrix using Arduino Uno and 8*8 led matrix to display numbers and characters.
+I will start with a simple code to understand the functionality of the led matrix using WOKWI and 8*8 led matrix to display numbers and characters.